Here are a few great ways you can support the College of Nursing. To learn more, contact CodyFuchtman@creighton.edu.

 College of Nursing

-Now serving students and communities from three difference campuses, the College of Nursing is seeing tremendous growth and success.
+Now serving students and communities from three different campuses, the College of Nursing is seeing tremendous growth and success.

 BSN alumni employed, attending graduate or professional schools or doing volunteer work within six months of graduation.

-2021 first-time pass rate for traditional BSN students at Creighton (compared to the national average of 83.8%).
+First-time pass rate over the past five years for traditional BSN students at Creighton (compared to the national average of 83.8%).

 FOR AND WITH OTHERS